JosipHarambasic/HPC/exsession10/README.md

 ## Exercise 1

-We can see that the first computation takes longer than the other 4 compuations.
+We can see that the first computation takes longer than the other 4 computations.
 This is because the GPU needs to load the modules and the data.
 After that it is much faster for the other compuations.

 ## Exercise 3